 Scotland’s Climate Week is an annual event, which started in 2016, to help raise awareness of the global climate emergency and celebrate Scotland’s leadership in taking action against climate change.

-Throughout Scotland’s Climate Week, we’re asking businesses and organisations to highlight the changes they’re already making in response to the global climate emergency, and to bring their employees, families and communities into the conversation on what they can do as we head towards COP26.
-The aim is for climate action to become a hot topic of conversation at workplaces, homes and community spaces up and down the country all the way through to COP26 and beyond.
+Throughout Scotland’s Climate Week, we’re asking businesses and organisations to highlight the changes they’re already making in response to the global climate emergency, and to bring their employees, families and communities into the conversation on what they can do help tackle climate change.
+The aim is for climate action to become a hot topic of conversation at workplaces, homes and community spaces up and down the country.

 Use the hashtag #ScotClimateWeek to promote your activities and get involved in the conversation online.